-- to allow for the continued occupation of existing homesteads when they are no longer used as part of a farming operation; and - for other unusual or unanticipated purposes which, in the opinion of the WAPC, do not conflict with this and other relevant policies and are necessary in the public interest.

-It is recommended that the following provisions are deleted as they are contrary to the State Planning Policy 2.5 - Rural Planning and the Shire is not the governing agency for the subdivision of land.

-- In order to achieve the objectives contained in Clause 5.2 of Town Planning Scheme No 2, the Council will not generally support the subdivision of land within the Rural Zone into lots having a minimum size of less than 80 hectares except for: - a) Amalgamation; - b) Boundary realignments provided no additional lots are created.
-In accordance with Recommendation 12 of the Rural Strategy lots may have a minimum area of 20 hectares where the land is located within 10kms of the townsite. - c) Any subdivision required for public works; - d) Where the lot is a minimum of 40ha and all of the criteria in Recommendation 2 of the Rural Strategy are met.
+Australian Planning Commission prior to the determination of the subdivision of rural land.
+Current subdivision provisions relating to rural land include: to allow for the continued occupation of existing homesteads when they are no longer used as part of a farming operation; and for other unusual or unanticipated purposes which, in the opinion of the WAPC, do not conflict with this and other relevant policies and are necessary in the public interest.
+The Council should consider: the size, dimensions and shape of each lot; whether or not services are available; suitability of access; It is recommended that the following provisions are deleted as they are contrary to the State Planning Policy 2.5 - Rural Planning and the Shire is not the governing agency for the subdivision of land. whether the land has been declared unfit for building under the provisions of the Health Act 1911; The provisions of Town Planning Scheme No 2; Any other matter relating to the proposed subdivision or In order to achieve the objectives contained in Clause 5.2 of Town Planning Scheme No 2, the Council will not generally support the subdivision of land within the Rural Zone into lots having a minimum size of less than 80 hectares except for:- amalgamation which the Council in its opinion considers necessary or desirable in relation thereto including: a) Amalgamation; Bush Fire Protection measures; Flood prone land; Battleaxe blocks; and Subdivision boundary to suit topography.
+Supporting the subdivision of lots to a minimum 40ha where b) Boundary realignments provided no additional lots are created.
+In accordance with Recommendation 12 of the Rural Strategy lots may have a minimum area of 20 hectares where the land is located within 10kms of the townsite. demonstrated that subdivided lots would be viable. c) Any subdivision required for public works; d) Where the lot is a minimum of 40ha and all of the criteria in Recommendation 2 of the Rural Strategy are met.
 These relate to the lot having a minimum of 30ha of land with a high land capability rating (class 1 or 2) and long term secure access to a suitable water supply; as evidenced by a hydrologist's and agronomist's report.
 It is also recommended that any reference to the Local Rural Strategy in the Policy No.3 is deleted as recommendations in the Local Rural Strategy are contrary to the State Planning Policy 2.5 - Rural Planning.